MartinEnke/MartinEnke/README.md

 ## About Me

-I’m a full-stack engineer focused on GenAI applications — systems that help people work faster, think clearer, or create more freely.
+I focus on systems that help people work faster, think clearer, or create more freely.

 Before software, I spent over 17 years in audio engineering, which taught me calm problem-solving under pressure, disciplined workflows, and high standards for reliability.